 - cable drums

-In the event of no deal, all WPM moving between the UK and the EU must meet ISPM15 international standards by undergoing heat treatment and marking.
+All WPM moving between the UK and the EU must meet ISPM15 international standards by undergoing heat treatment and marking if there’s a no deal Brexit.
 All WPM may be subject to official checks either upon or after entry to the EU.

 Checks on WPM will continue to be carried out in the UK on a risk-targeted basis only.
-The plant health risk from WPM imported from the EU is not expected to change as a result of an EU exit.
+The plant health risk from WPM imported from the EU is not expected to change as a result of Brexit.

-Steps to take now to prepare for EU Exit
+Steps to take now to prepare for a no deal Brexit

-Contact your supplier or TIMCON if you need more advice about moving WPM after the UK leaves the EU with no deal.
+Contact your supplier or TIMCON if you need more advice about moving WPM if the UK leaves the EU with no deal.